umeshmehra214/Property-Wala/README.md

 - **Search Function**: Utilize the search functionality to find properties based on specific criteria.
 - **Property Details**: Click on a property to view more detailed information.

+## Website Link
+- The PropertyWala website is live and accessible at [https://property-wala.vercel.app/]

 ## Contributing
 - Contributions to the project are welcome!
 To contribute:
  - Fork the repository.
  - Make changes.
  - Create a pull request with your modifications.

-## Credits
-- Created by [Your Name].
-- Image sources used in the website: [List the image sources or credits, if applicable].

 ## License
 This project is licensed under the [License Name].
 Please refer to the LICENSE file for details.

 ## Contact
-For inquiries or feedback, please contact [Your Email Address].
+For inquiries or feedback, please contact +91 9521806043 | umeshmehra214@gmail.com.